sebdi/kalman-filter.com/references.md

 <h1>Textbooks about linear state-space</h1>

-[2] DeCarlo, R. A. (1989).
+DeCarlo, R. A. (1989).
 Linear systems: A state variable approach with numerical implementation.
 London: Prentice-Hall International.

 <h1>Textbooks with applications to tracking</h1>
+Yaakov Bar-Shalom, X.-Rong Li, Thiagalingam Kirubarajan (2001).
+Estimation with Applications to Tracking and Navigation: Theory, Algorithms and Software.
+John Wiley & Sons.

 <h1>Unscented Kalman Filter</h1>

+S. J. Julier and J. K. Uhlmann, "Unscented filtering and nonlinear estimation," in Proceedings of the IEEE, vol. 92, no. 3, pp. 401-422, March 2004, doi: 10.1109/JPROC.2003.823141.

 H. M. T. Menegaz, J. Y. Ishihara, G. A. Borges and A. N. Vargas, "A Systematization of the Unscented Kalman Filter Theory," in IEEE Transactions on Automatic Control, vol. 60, no. 10, pp. 2583-2598, Oct.
 2015, doi: 10.1109/TAC.2015.2404511.

+<h1>Cubature Kalman Filter</h1>

+I. Arasaratnam and S. Haykin, "Cubature Kalman Filters," in IEEE Transactions on Automatic Control, vol. 54, no. 6, pp. 1254-1269, June 2009, doi: 10.1109/TAC.2009.2019800.

 [jekyll-organization]: https://github.com/jekyll